hu-tianyang/hu-tianyang.github.io/_pages/about.md

 My research interests includes Statistical Deep Learning, Nonparametric Estimation, Deep Generative Models, Representation Learning.

-**Hiring**: I am looking for research interns in Huawei Noah’s Ark Lab with strong Machine Learning/Deep Learning background.
-If you are interested in **deep generative models** or understanding **large language models**, please drop me an email.
+**Hiring**: I am looking for research interns at our lab with a strong machine learning/deep learning background.
+If you are interested in
+<u>deep generative models</u> or understanding <u>large language models</u>, please drop me an email.

 <!-- You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->